-- 10. Since 2018, the Committees have also added an informal day to the programme to allow time for Committees to meet with affected states on a bilateral basis.
-This decision stems from the fact that the Committees have recognized the need to engage affected states not only in the plenary but also directly and on a one-to-one basis to maximize the opportunity given by their presence at the intersessional meetings and to best implement their respective mandates.
-This practice has led to a better understanding by the Committees of national situations and constraints and has clarified expectations in terms of information that needs to be provided for mine affected states. - 11.
-In 2019, one was set aside for thematic discussions on topics relevant to the Review Conference and new action plan held in the plenary but in an informal format and without interpretation.
-Such an informal exchange of views was considered to be a positive addition at the time. - 12.
+not only in the plenary but also directly and on a one-on-one basis to maximize the opportunity given by their presence at the intersessional meetings and to best implement their respective mandates.
+This practice has led to a better understanding by the Committees of national situations and constraints and has clarified expectations in terms of information that needs to be provided by mine affected states.

+10. In 2019, one day was set aside for thematic discussions on topics relevant to the Fourth Review Conference and the development of the Oslo Action Plan held in an informal format and without interpretation.
+Such an informal exchange of views was considered to be a positive addition at the time.

 Intersessional meetings since the Third Review Conference: